 Like so many of us who live pay-check to pay-check, I always find myself stressing out about money.
 I constantly feel like I’m just one Sephora trip away from having to sell my ovaries on the black market.
 It doesn’t help that as soon as I walk into that place I automatically feel the need to dive right into the mesmerizing world of contour kits and specially formulated lip balms that cost more than a vintage Malbec.
 To say that I have champagne taste on a beer budget is a complete and utter understatement.
 I’m pretty sure I’m just genetically predisposed to like the most expensive shit on gods green earth.

 Unfortunately, I didn’t preserve my penny-saving attitude, I spent my college years squandering money hand over fist as if I were a hip-hop artist flexing dollar bills at strippers in Vegas.
-With a part-time job, virtually no financial sense and a credit card with a limit that should have never been given to a 19 year old in the first place, I never missed out on the opportunity to go shopping, attend a concert, spend 5 out of 7 nights a week “clubbing” at the ROXX (I told you I was that old) or spending hundreds of dollars souping up my brand new Honda Civic’s car stereo system.
+With a part-time job, virtually no financial sense and a credit card with a limit that should have never been given to a 19 year old in the first place, I never missed out on the opportunity to go shopping, attend a concert, spend five out of seven nights a week “clubbing” or spending hundreds of dollars souping up my brand new Honda Civic’s car stereo system.
 I was falling right down the rabbit hole into the scary and unknown world of massive debt.
 Arriving at my financially irresponsible tea party with an unpaid cell phone bill and a college degree (and probably mild liver damage), I was lucky enough to land a career worthy sales gig that allowed me to get a bit of a handle on things.
 I was even able to purchase my first RSP, that I ultimately ended up cashing out to pay for a wedding that only lasted a few hours, almost as long as the marriage itself….kidding.

 When you become an adult and realize how expensive it is to even breathe, the harsh reality really starts to set in.
 The world of paying rent and bills (on time!) can be incredibly overwhelming.
 When going to work just to be able to put gas in your car to get to work, becomes the vicious cycle of your nightmares, somehow robbing a casino, Danny Ocean style, doesn’t seem that far fetched.
 I’d be lying if I said I hadn’t considered it, but let’s be honest, I don’t know the first thing about finger print replication.
 Instead, you become the master of robbing Peter to pay his brother Paul, who has a much higher interest rate and intimidating over the limit charges.

 I’ve become the queen of justifying my spending habits with my “treat yo-self” and “you can’t take it with you” attitude.
-I mean, when I die I’d rather be buried with my 800 thread count Egyptian Cotton sheets wrapped around me than have thousands of dollars in the bank!
-(Sorry, can we just laugh about the image of me actually having thousands of dollars in the bank for a second, as if Starbucks wasn’t a thing?)
-Im more than guilty for being the person who tries to keep up with the Jones’ especially with the social media take over of influencers trying to sell me everything from home cooking delivery kits to little sugary gummy bears that promise to make my hair look like Rapunzel’s in a matter of weeks.
-I’ve literally spent $120 on pajamas I saw Jillian Harris adorn on Instagram….PAJAMAS, and I have TWO sets!
+I mean, when I die I’d rather be buried with my 800 thread count Egyptian Cotton sheets wrapped around me than have thousands of dollars in the bank (Sorry, can we just laugh about the image of me actually having thousands of dollars in the bank for a second, as if Starbucks wasn’t a thing?).
+I’m more than guilty for being the person who tries to keep up with the Jones’ especially with the social media take over of influencers trying to sell me everything from home cooking delivery kits to little sugary gummy bears that promise to make my hair look like Rapunzel’s in a matter of weeks.
+I’ve literally spent $120 on pajamas I saw Jillian Harris wearing on Instagram….PAJAMAS, and I have THREE pairs!
 Hash tag no regrets.

 I’ve learned a lot of financial lessons in my 30+ years, but I still struggle at times to stay afloat while trying to keep up a comfortable lifestyle and a somewhat fashionable persona to the outside world (basically, not to look homeless is the goal).
 With a car that was over 11 years old in constant need of repairs, I decided to make a New Years resolution this year to finally get my financial ducks in a row.
 Walking into the offices of my financial advisor at Scotia Bank, with my designer hand bag in toe, RayBan sunnies on and virtually nothing in my savings account, she could see the cluelessness in my eyes when I sat down and asked her to teach me how to “adult”.
 She proceeded to ask me what my financial goals were, which besides marrying rich, I had absolutely no idea.
 After an hour and a half of going over mutual fund portfolios, risk factors and credit rebuilding strategies, I felt like a million bucks when I walked out of there (ironically enough).
 I’m in no way, shape or form in a position to give anyone financial advice, but if you get nothing else from reading this I hope that at the very least you go out and get yourself a financial advisor who most importantly, “gets” you.
 I’ve sat down with a few, and the experience hasn’t all been the same.
 The minute I sat down at Krystal’s desk and was able to joke with her about having picked up a part-time waitressing job just to cover the cost of my Starbucks chai latte habit, I knew she was on my side.
 With a few clicks of a mouse, she immediately dug my head out of the protective hole in the sand that I had buried myself in and ended up sending me on my way with an RSP, a TSFA, a few other acronyms that sounded impressive and a restored will to live.